 - 1 1/2 cups milk

 - 1/2 cup half and half

-- extra broth for leftovers
+- extra broth for leftovers (if needed)

 - In a large stock pot, heat olive oil and butter over medium heat.
 Add onion, carrots, celery, mushrooms, and spices (onion powder, rosemary, thyme, kosher salt and pepper).
 Sauté for 5-6 minutes or until the veggies begin to soften.
 Add garlic during the last 30 seconds.

 - Then add flour and stir for 3 minutes, to fully incorporate the flour.
 Add approximately 8 cups chicken broth and bring to a boil.
 Reduce heat to a simmer and stir until thickened, approximately 15-20 minutes.